camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 To authorize the IAM role in OpenSearch for access, follow these steps:

-**_Note that this example uses basic authentication (username and password), which may not be the best practice for all scenarios, especially if fine-grained access control is enabled._** The endpoint used in this example is not exposed by default, so consult your OpenSearch documentation for specifics on enabling and securing this endpoint.

 Use the following `curl` command to update the OpenSearch internal database and authorize the IAM role for access.
 Replace placeholders with your specific values:

 ```bash